pangpang20/gaussdb-python/docs/api/dns.rst

 .. warning::
     This module depends on the `dnspython`_ package.
-The package is currently not installed automatically as a Psycopg dependency and must be installed
+The package is currently not installed automatically as a GaussDB dependency and must be installed
     manually:

     .. code:: sh